-The easiest way to embed a video is to copy and paste it into your post/page editor.
+The easiest way to embed a video in WordPress is to copy and paste it into your post/page editor.

 Insert from Media Library (Classic Editor)

 While you are writing content in the classic visual editor, you can click on the Add Media button to upload and insert a video into the post/page.

 Once the video is embedded, you will be able to see a preview of the thumbnail even before publishing it.